ubc-library-rc/digital-exhibits-survey/content/knightlab-customization.md

 2. **Map markers**: you can upload custom map markers for your plotted points by uploading an image in the "Marker Options" button.
 Choose your file from your device and click "Upload" - once it has been successfully uploaded to StoryMap, it will appear in the dropdown menu directly above the "Choose File" button.

 <aside class="note">
- **Be sure to click "Save" and "Publish Changes" at the top left once you're done!**
+ <strong>Be sure to click "Save" and "Publish Changes" at the top left once you're done!</strong>
  </aside>

 ## Sharing Customization